LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 .. note::
-   If either of the code examples above is stored in a file named "image.lasso" at the root of the Web serving folder then the image could be accessed with the following ``<img>`` tag::
+   If either of the code examples above is stored in a file named "image.lasso" at the root of the web serving folder then the image could be accessed with the following ``<img>`` tag::

       <img src="/image.lasso" />